Our mission statement

 1. Collect, document and preserve the work and records of designers and design organisations.

-2. Sustain the ideals of this remarkable generation through the embedding of their history at the heart of innovative and inclusive education and research.
+2. Maintain the ideals of this remarkable generation through the embedding of their history at the heart of innovative, sustainable and inclusive education and research.

 3. Champion the melding of academic and professional practice through the preservation and interpretation of the collections and an innovative ethos of research-informed stewardship.